owensgroup/hiptracer/docs/arch.md

-hipBIT is a set of tools and library functions for capturing compute activity of AMD GPUs that use HIP.
+hiptracer is a set of tools and library functions for capturing and instrumenting compute activity of AMD GPUs that use HIP.
-We provide simple implementations of common GPU profiling and instrumentation tasks, and a set of library functions for creating **your own** profiling and GPU binary editing tools.
+We provide implementations of common GPU profiling and instrumentation tasks, and a set of library functions for creating _your own_ profiling and GPU binary editing tools.
-We require **no** access to the source code or debugging symbols.
+We require **no** access to source code or debugging symbols.

 # Why would I want this?
 * You might want to examine the assembly code for your HIP application.